• Share this on:

 Variety

 Hass is the most demanded avocado variety in Europe, especially in Scandinavia, the Netherlands and the United Kingdom.
-The Hass variety is very suitable for ripening.
-Green skin avocados still have their own niche, but are going down in demand.
-Italy and countries in Eastern Europe are the largest markets for green skin avocados.
-They are still consumed in many countries is because of their low price and colour, but they do not have necessarily less flavour than Hass.
-Pinkerton avocados, also known as pseudo Hass, have a specifically timed demand because it is a late variety.
+The Hass variety is very suitable for transport and ripening.
+Green skin avocados still have their own niche but are going down in demand.
+Italy and countries in Eastern Europe are still relevant markets for green skin avocados.
+They are consumed in many countries because they are favoured for their colour and usually sell for better prices.
+Pinkerton avocados, also known as pseudo-Hass, have a specifically timed demand because it is a late variety.

 Certification